 Note: This standard has been replaced by UEB.

 This DBT template is designed to produce material written in the English language.
-It uses the Pre-UEB BANA translation rules for textbooks using distinct emphasis (DE).
+It uses the Pre-UEB BANA translation and formatting rules for textbooks using distinct emphasis (DE).
 This is the template to use for mathematics and technical notation.

 Meeting Exacting Standards

 For users in the United States and Canada, the BANA DBT templates are used to meet exacting formatting standards.
 Frequently, braille transcribers prepare the text in Microsoft Word.
 Usually, those files use a BANA Word template.
 Click here to learn more about the Word template.

 Math Issues in English